Akuli/mantaray/README.md

     $ nc irc.libera.chat 6667

+On windows, it is possible to download netcat, but I find telnet to be easier to install
+(google e.g. "windows 7 install telnet"):

+    $ telnet irc.libera.chat 6667

 Here `irc.libera.chat` and `6667` are the host and port, i.e. the same information you would enter to Mantaray's connect dialog.
-If you want to connect to Mantatail or hircd, use `localhost` instead of `6667`.
+If you want to connect to Mantatail, use `localhost` instead of `irc.libera.chat`.
-Netcat doesn't support SSL, so we use port 6667 instead of 6697.
+Netcat and telnet don't support SSL, so we use port 6667 instead of 6697.

-Once connected, type this to netcat, replacing `nickname`, `username` and `realname` with whatever you want:
+Once connected, type this to netcat (or telnet), replacing `nickname`, `username` and `realname` with whatever you want:

     NICK nickname